Best Hikes in Acadia National Park: Marvelous Maine

 Last Update:

-Craving stunning sunrises, exhilarating cliffside walks, and scenic strolls on the beach?
-Why not all of them in one park?
+Are you craving stunning sunrises, exhilarating cliffside walks, and scenic strolls on the beach?
+Why not enjoy all of them in one park?
+With over 120 miles of hiking trails, Acadia National Park has something for everyone.

-1) Precipice Trail
+1. Precipice Trail

 Precipice Trail

-This 2.51-mile loop trail features heavy use of iron rungs and ladders.
-With just over 1,200 feet of ascent, and tons of exposure, this is a strenuous hike with a high degree of difficulty.
-It takes roughly 2 to 3 hours to complete,
+The 2.51-mile Precipice Trail loop features heavy use of iron rungs and ladders, taking roughly 2 to 3 hours to complete.
+With just over 1,200 feet of ascent and significant exposure, this is a strenuous hike with a high degree of difficulty.
+But don’t let the stats deter you.
+This is one of the most memorable hikes in Acadia and top of our list for a reason.

-ProTip: Going up the iron rungs and ladders is much safer than down-climbing them.
+Going up the iron rungs and ladders is much safer than down-climbing them.
 For that reason, we also recommend this hike be done as a loop rather than an out-and-back, especially if you have a fear of heights.

 Traveling steadily up the east face of Champlain Mountain, with the use of iron rungs and ladders, this trail brings you into contact with the raw power of the oldest national park east of the Mississippi.
 Some sections of the trail are just a few feet wide, with the rock face on one side and a precipitous drop on the other, so a good head for heights and composure are a must.

-The first .3 miles from the lot brings a steady 300 feet of elevation gain with a slight dip before coming to a fork.
+The first 0.3 miles from the lot brings a steady 300 feet of elevation gain with a slight dip before coming to a fork.
 Take the left for the steep route upwards.
 If you are feeling at your limit, it may be better to go right or turn around.
 If you are up for a bit of a thrill and happy to be crawling beneath boulders and clambering over rock on exposed sections of trail, take the left.

 Due to returning and endangered peregrine falcons nesting in the area, this trail is usually closed late spring to mid-August.
 As such, it’s wise to check for updates from the National Park Service before setting off to do this hike.
 Winter conditions on this trail can also be treacherous, so the best time to go is from mid-August to mid-fall.